Jeremy Hunt warns economic ‘discipline’ needed to get inflation under control

 The Chancellor, however, is reported to be determined to stick to his guns after former prime minister Liz Truss’s disastrous mini-budget last September tanked the pound.

-The Bank of England was forced to make an emergency intervention in the markets after then chancellor Kwasi Kwarteng’s £45 billion package of unfunded tax cuts sent sterling into freefall.
+The Bank of England was forced to make an emergency intervention in the markets after then chancellor Kwasi Kwarteng’s £45bn package of unfunded tax cuts sent sterling into freefall.

 On reducing debt and growing the economy, Mr Hunt was said to have told ministers that “helping more people back into work was one of the most important steps which could have immediate benefits for everyone”.

-The gathering, which also included a meeting of “political Cabinet” – without civil servants present – was largely overshadowed by the continuing row over Tory Party chairman Nadhim Zahawi’s tax affairs.
+The gathering, which also included a meeting of “political cabinet” – without civil servants present – was largely overshadowed by the continuing row over Tory Party chair Nadhim Zahawi’s tax affairs.

 The Liberal Democrats accused ministers of trying to evade scrutiny as the country grappled with a series of crises.